 2. There’s a Blockage Outside

-If you have plants around the edges of your heat pump’s vent outside, then you’ll undoubtedly experience troubles.
+If you have plants around the edges of your heat pump’s vent outside, you’ll undoubtedly experience troubles.
 There should be a minimum of 2 feet of clearance around the unit to allow an optimal flow to pull air from outside to warm up the coils and get everything moving smoothly.
-Trim back any bushes, trees, or other plants that are blocking the vents.
+Trim back any bushes, trees, or other plants blocking the vents.

 Be sure fencing and other shelters around the heat pump meet clearance requirements.